 Self-defense does not have to be gated by right or wrong.

-So that's what the political right in Germany understands that they're involved in self-defense when it comes to immigration.
+So that's what the political right in Germany understands: that they're involved in self-defense when it comes to immigration.

-The people in charge apparently think it's a political or uh wokeness or rudeness or bad behavior thing.
+The people in charge apparently think it's a political or wokeness or rudeness or bad behavior thing.

-Not what is self-defense.
+Not when it's self-defense.

 That would be true if it were not self-defense.